Learn more about administrative penalties, organ mandates, anonymous dispositions, and criminal dispositions here.

 - fail to pay an anonymous order within four weeks.

-If you disagree with the punishment itself or the amount of the punishment, you can appeal it.
+If you do not agree with the penalty itself or the amount of the penalty, you can appeal against it.

-- at the authority from which the penalty order originates,
+- to the authority that issued the penalty order,

-- in writing (mail, fax, e-mail) or orally on the record (not by telephone!).
+- in writing (post, fax, e-mail) or verbally for the record (not by telephone!).

 Important notes:

-- The sender bears the risks associated with each method of transmission (e.g. transmission errors, loss of the document, input errors for mail addresses or FAX numbers, etc.).
+- The sender bears the risks associated with each method of transmission (e.g. transmission errors, loss of the document, input errors with e-mail addresses or fax numbers, etc.).

-- Submission by electronic means outside office hours remains ineffective until they are resumed (risk of missing the deadline).
+- Submission by electronic means outside of office hours remains ineffective until they resume (risk of missing the deadline).

-Based on your objection, the ordinary procedure will be initiated, in which your objections will be examined.
-You can comment on the accusations made and - with regard to the amount of any penalty - provide information on your financial and other personal circumstances.
+Based on your objection, the ordinary procedure will be initiated in which your objections will be examined.
+You can comment on the allegations made and - with regard to the amount of any penalty - provide information on your financial and other personal circumstances.

 For organ mandates and anonymous orders of the city of Innsbruck, the Service Unit Traffic and security fines.. is responsible.

-The following units are responsible for conducting administrative penalty proceedings for violations of the following laws and regulations:
+The following units are responsible for conducting administrative penal proceedings for violations of the following laws and ordinances:

 - Tyrolean Youth Act

-- Road traffic regulations concerning stationary traffic and non-traffic road use
+- Road traffic regulations concerning stationary traffic and non-traffic-related road use

-- Tyrolean parking levy law(chargeable short-stay parking zones / parking streets)
+- Tyrolean Parking Fees Act(short-term parking zones / parking streets subject to charges)

-- Provincial Police Act, unless this is the responsibility of the Magistratsabteilung V, Veterinärwesen, or the Provincial Police is responsible
+- Provincial Police Act, insofar as this is not the responsibility of Municipal Department V, Veterinary Services, or the provincial police force

 - Tyrolean Events Act